Hudaalghazouli/WeatherData-Dashboard-HTML-CSS/README.md

 - Created individual pages for each plot (Temp, Humidity, Cloudiness, and WindSpeed) and each one of these pages includes visualizations.

-- Build a comparison page for all the plots.
+- Build a comparison page for all the plots

 - Build another page to show the data that we used to create the plots.